by Alessandro Rubini

 interface doesn't feature any physical packet transmission; the most

-known examples are the shaper
+known examples are the shaper and eql

 interfaces.
 This article shows how such ``virtual'' interfaces attach